Camillo Berneri: Death

 On 3 May 1937, Berneri gave what would be his last radio speech, paying homage to the communist philosopher Antonio Gramsci following his death in a fascist prison.
 That same day, violent street clashes between anarchists and the Catalan government broke out in Barcelona, in what came to be known as the May Days.
 Berneri publicly denounced the Unified Socialist Party of Catalonia (PSUC) and its leader Joan Comorera, as well as PCE leader Santiago Carrillo, Interior Minister Ángel Galarza, and the right-wing Catalan nationalists of Catalan Republic Action, whom he held responsible for what he termed a "counter-revolution".
 According to Augustin Souchy, on the morning of 4 May, Berneri's home was surrounded by Mossos d'Esquadra (Catalan police force) and members of the PSUC, the latter wearing red armbands.
 The police warned Berneri and his friend, a fellow Italian anarchist named Francesco Barbieri, that there was shooting taking place in the neighbourhood.
 Two men wearing red armbands then searched his home and carried away some of his documents.
 According to Souchy, Berneri's investigation into Fascist Italy's expansionist plans in the Mediterranean were among the documents removed.
 Later that afternoon, the police returned to confiscate weapons belonging to Italian militiamen and took note of the building.
 By that time, the building had fallen behind government lines, which kept Berneri confined there.

 On 5 May 1937, at about 17:00, Berneri and Barbieri were arrested in their home.
-According to Souchy, 12 agents had entered the building, half of which were Mossos and the other half were PSUC members.
-When they asked the group leader for his name, he showed them his identity card, which had the number 1109; Beneri and Barbieri were then charged with counterrevolutionary activities.
+According to Souchy, 12 agents had entered the building, half of whom were Mossos and the other half were PSUC members.
+When they asked the group leader for his name, he showed them his identity card, which had the number 1109; Berneri and Barbieri were then charged with counterrevolutionary activities.
 The whole exchange was witnessed by Barbieri's wife.
 They were taken away from their home and then summarily executed later that night; both of them were unarmed.
 Their bodies were discovered near the Palace of the Generalitat of Catalonia, by members of the Spanish Red Cross.
 Their bodies were then taken to the Hospital Clinic, where an autopsy found that they had been killed by machine gun fire.
 Their bodies were identified by their wives, who were accompanied by the Italian-American journalist Enrico Arrigoni.
 The street fighting in Barcelona continued on for two more days, before a shortage of food on the anarchist side forced them to abandon the barricades.